HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 <br/>

-## How to upgrade Marauder firmware
+## How to upgrade Marauder firmware via Micro SD card
 <details>
 <summary> Click the Triangle for more details   </summary>